Charles

 Music

-Major recent works include the song cycle Primordia for Baritone Jeremy Huw Williams, a Missa Brevis Sanctii Oswaldi for the Schola Cantorum of St Stephen’s, Providence, Dogtown Common (piano quartet) for the Rockport Chamber Music Festival, a 3rd Symphony for the MIT Symphony Orchestra, and Three Chardin Fantasies for fortepiano trio, as part of “On Beethoven’s Piano” a residency cosponsored by MIT and The Handel and Haydn Society.
-During the 2021-22 season his choral setting of poems by the Mvskoke/Creek poet, Alexander Posey, The Far Blue Hills, and the Symphony No.4 are slated for first performances.
+Major recent works include the song cycle Primordia for Baritone Jeremy Huw Williams, a Missa Brevis Sanctii Oswaldi for the Schola Cantorum of St Stephen’s, Providence, Dogtown Common (piano quartet) for the Rockport Chamber Music Festival, a 3rd Symphony and Symphony No.4 for the MIT Symphony Orchestra, and Three Chardin Fantasies for Fortepiano trio, as part of “On Beethoven’s Piano” a residency cosponsored by MIT and The Handel and Haydn Society.
+Performances during the 2024-25 season included first performances of Wheelock Variations for guitar with Choctaw guitarist Alexander Lassa, Iti Fabvssa with cellist Leo Eguchi, and Grace for Soprano, Chorus and Chamber Orchestra to a poem by Chickasaw poet Linda Hogan, for the opening of MIT’s Linde Music Building.
+In the coming year Dr Shadle will complete commissions from violinist Nash Ryder, Emmanuel Music, the MIFA Festival, and the St Paul Chamber Orchestra.

-He received his Ph.D. in Composition and Theory from Brandeis University and counts among his teachers Cecil Effinger, Richard Toensing, Barbara Jazwinsky, Martin Boykan, Yehudi Wyner, Edward Cohen, Harold Shapero, and Eloise Ristad.
+He received his Ph.D. in Composition and Theory from Brandeis University and counts among his teachers Cecil Effinger, Richard Toensing, Barbara Jazwinsky, Yehudi Wyner, Edward Cohen, Harold Shapero, and Eloise Ristad.
 Dr Shadle is an enrolled member of the Choctaw Nation of Oklahoma.
-This heritage is reflected in works ranging from the large-scaled Oklahoma Choctaw Cycle (Limestone Gap, Red Cedar, and The Old Place) for chamber ensemble, to the short and accessible Choctaw Animals piano pieces, recently made available (https://shass.mit.edu/news/news-2021-choctaw-animals-mit-composer-charles-shadle) by MIT.
+This heritage is reflected in works ranging from the large-scaled Oklahoma Choctaw Cycle (Limestone Gap, Red Cedar, and The Old Place) for chamber ensemble as well as songs to poems of Alexander Posey (Muskoke/Creek) for the Plimpton Foundation’s “North American Indigenous Songbook”, to the short and accessible Choctaw Animals piano pieces, recently made available by MIT: https://news.mit.edu/2021/with-choctaw-animals-piano-charles-shadle-honors-native-american-heritage-0413